General Tso’s Chicken

 • Salt and pepper.
 To taste.

 • Vegetable oil.
-Or any cooking oil with a high smoke point will work, like peanut oil.
+Any cooking oil with a high smoking point will work, like peanut oil.

 For the general Tso’s sauce: